laurpe/laurpe/README.md

 I am...
 - a fullstack web development student at Business College Helsinki
-- at the moment, most competent in JavaScript, TypeScript and React
-- currently learning PHP, Symfony, MySQL and some more React
+- currently learning JavaScript, React, PHP, Symfony and MySQL
 - also a pharmacist